andzh1/exam-questions-randomizer/README.md

 - It displays you number of qestion you should answer.
 Color of window depends on how hard is this question for you: white -> green -> yellow -> orange -> red in order from easiest to hardest.
 View code for details.
 - `Yes`, `No` buttons -- you press `Yes` if you've answered given question and `No` otherwise.
 - You can also `Skip` question.
+Everything is logged in console.

+## How does it work
+Every question has it's "complexity".
+When you answer question, it's complexity decreases, when you can't answer it and press `No`, it increases.
+Skipping doesn't change questions complexity.
+Probability of you getting concrete question depends on it's complexity.

 ## Usage
 1. Clone this repository.
 For example, using SSH: type in terminal `git clone git@github.com:andzh1/randomizer.git`.